Red Sea: Ecosystem

 The Red Sea is a rich and diverse ecosystem.
-More than 1200 species of fish have been recorded in the Red Sea, and around 10% of these are found nowhere else.
-This also includes 42 species of deepwater fish.
+For example, more than 1200 fish species have been recorded in the Red Sea, of which 10% are endemic, found nowhere else.

+Since the opening of the Suez Canal in November 1869, over a thousand marine species from the Red Sea—from plankton, seaweeds, invertebrates to fishes—have migrated northward and settled in the Mediterranean Sea.
+To the point that a number of them now form a significant component of the Mediterranean ecosystem.
+The resulting change in biodiversity, without precedent in human memory, is currently accelerating, in particular for fishes according to surveys engaged by the Mediterranean Science Commission.

-The rich diversity is in part due to the 2000 km of coral reef extending along its coastline; these fringing reefs are 5000–7000 years old and are largely formed of stony acropora and porites corals.
-The reefs form platforms and sometimes lagoons along the coast and occasional other features such as cylinders (such as the Blue Hole (Red Sea) at Dahab).
-These coastal reefs are also visited by pelagic species of Red Sea fish, including some of the 44 species of shark.
+The rich diversity of the Red Sea is in part due to the 2000 km of coral reef extending along its coastline; these fringing reefs are 5000–7000 years old and are largely formed of stony acropora and porite corals.
+The reefs form platforms and sometimes lagoons along the coast and occasionally other features such as cylinders (such as the Blue Hole (Red Sea) at Dahab).

-It contains 175 species of nudibranch, many of which are only found in the Red Sea.

-The Red Sea also contains many offshore reefs including several true atolls.
+The Red Sea also hosts many offshore reefs, including several true atolls.
 Many of the unusual offshore reef formations defy classic (i.e., Darwinian) coral reef classification schemes, and are generally attributed to the high levels of tectonic activity that characterize the area.
+Both offshore and coastal reefs are visited by pelagic species of fish, including many of the 44 recorded species of shark, and by many species (over 175) of nudibranch, many of which are endemic to the Red Sea.
+Other coastal Red Sea habitats include seagrass beds, salt pans, mangroves and salt marshes.
+Furthermore, the deep Red Sea brine pools have been extensively studied about their microbial life, characterized by their diversity and adaptation to extreme environments.

-The special biodiversity of the area is recognized by the Egyptian government, who set up the Ras Mohammed National Park in 1983.
-The rules and regulations governing this area protect local marine life, which has become a major draw for diving enthusiasts.
+The high marine biodiversity of the area is recognized by the Egyptian government, which set up the Ras Mohammed National Park in 1983.
+The rules and regulations governing this area protect local marine life.
+Ras Mohammed is one of the world's top 10 sites recognized by the International Union for Conservation of Nature for effective management of marine ecosystems, and the first marine protected area in Africa and in the Middle East region.

-Divers and snorkellers should be aware that although most Red Sea species are innocuous, a few are hazardous to humans.

-Other marine habitats include sea grass beds, salt pans, mangrove and salt marsh.
+Due to the high volume of maritime traffic, carrying 12–15% of global trade, the Red Sea is considered highly vulnerable to marine pollution, particularly oil spills.
+Academic literature has increasingly focused on both past disasters and predictive modelling.
+Studies have modelled spill trajectories and their environmental consequences.
+Others have analysed the ecological impact of spills on coral reefs and marine biodiversity and assessed how chemical dispersants and specific oil compounds affect marine fauna and coastal ecosystems.
+Public health literature has raised concerns over the spill's impact on respiratory illness and waterborne contamination in coastal populations.